Back 2 the Wild

-"Back 2 the Wild" is a song by English electronic music duo Basement Jaxx, released on April 12, 2013, via London-based independent label 37 Adventures.
+"Back 2 the Wild" is a song by English electronic music duo Basement Jaxx, released on 12 April 2013, via London-based independent label 37 Adventures.
 The song was written and produced by group members Simon Ratcliffe and Felix Buxton while Korean artists Baby Chay and Miss Emma Lee contributed the vocals.
-At the time of the release, "Back 2 the Wild" was intended to be the lead single of their then-upcoming seventh studio album entitled Music, but the idea was eventually scrapped.
-The group instead released Junto (2014), which deluxe edition features the song's Korean version and remixes.
+At the time of the release, "Back 2 the Wild" was intended to be the lead single of their then-upcoming seventh studio album Music, but the idea was eventually scrapped.
+The group instead released Junto (2014), whose deluxe edition features the song's Korean version and remixes.

 Upon its release, "Back 2 the Wild" received critical acclaim from music critics.
 Mat Maitland and Natalia Stuyk directed its accompanied music video.
 Female idol group Team Syachihoko was chosen to perform the song's Japanese version released in May 2015.
 MTV Video Music Awards Japan nominated the version's live performance video for Best Collaboration that same year.